ACAM2000

-ACAM2000 is a smallpox vaccine and an mpox vaccine manufactured by Emergent Biosolutions.
+ACAM2000 is a smallpox vaccine manufactured by Emergent Biosolutions.
 It provides protection against smallpox for people determined to be at high risk for smallpox infection.
 ACAM2000 is a live replicating vaccinia virus vaccine.

-The Mpox vaccine is on the World Health Organization's List of Essential Medicines.
+Like other smallpox vaccines, it also works as a vaccine for mpox and was approved for this purpose in 2024.

 Medical uses

 ACAM2000 is indicated for active immunization against smallpox disease for individuals determined to be at high risk for smallpox infection.
 It is also indicated for the active prevention of mpox disease in individuals determined to be at high risk for mpox infection.

 History

 ACAM2000 is a vaccine developed by Acambis, which was acquired by Sanofi Pasteur in 2008, before selling the smallpox vaccine to Emergent Biosolutions in 2017.
 Six strains of vaccinia were isolated from 3,000 doses of Dryvax and found to exhibit significant variation in virulence.
 The strain with the most similar virulence to the overall Dryvax mixture was selected and grown in MRC-5 cells to make the ACAM1000 vaccine.
 After a successful Phase I trial of ACAM1000, the virus was passaged three times in Vero cells to develop ACAM2000, which entered mass production at Baxter.
 The United States ordered over 200 million doses of ACAM2000 in 1999–2001 for its stockpile, and production is ongoing to replace expired vaccine.

 Emergent Biosolutions developed ACAM2000 under a contract with the US Centers for Disease Control and Prevention (CDC).

 The US Food and Drug Administration (FDA) approved ACAM2000 in August 2007.
 By February 2008, it replaced Dryvax for all smallpox vaccinations.

 As of 2010, there were over 200 million doses manufactured for the US Strategic National Stockpile.

 According to the US FDA, "The approval and availability of this second-generation smallpox vaccine in the Strategic National Stockpile (SNS) enhances the emergency preparedness of the United States against the use of smallpox as a dangerous biological weapon."

 In August 2024, ACAM2000 was approved for mpox prevention in the United States.